Patrick S. Druckenmiller: Arctic research

 Druckenmiller has worked extensively on ichnofossils, including fossil track sites in Denali National Park and Svalbard.
 Druckenmiller started a five-year project in Denali in partnership with the Park Service to investigate the surrounding polar dinosaurs.
 As part of this project, they found the first fossilized bone in the park.

+Druckenmiller has also extensively studied high latitude marine reptiles, describing several new species.
+These include the thalattosaur Gunakadeit joseeae from the Hound Island Volcanics of Alaska, the plesiosaur Edgarosaurus muddi from the Thermopolis Shale of Montana the plesiosaurs Nichollssaura borealis and Wapuskanectes betsynichollsae and the ichthyosaur Athabascasaurus bitumineus from the Clearwater Formation of Alberta, and the plesiosaurs Ophthalmothule cryostea, Djupedalia engeri, Spitrasaurus larseni, and Spitrasaurus wensaasi, the pliosaur Pliosaurus funkei, and the ichthyosaurs Cryopterygius kristiansenae, Keilhauia nui, and Palvennia hoybergeti from the Agardhfjellet Formation.

+Druckenmiller has also contributed to the study of Pleistocene megafauna, having coauthored papers on the lifetime movement patterns of woolly mammoths and of steppe bison, the dietary ecology of wild horses and steppe bison on the mammoth steppe of Alaska, and the changes in geographic distribution of American mastodons in response to climatic oscillations during the Pleistocene.

 Druckenmiller's expertise in organizing safe and successful expeditions into the Arctic was the subject of a Nature article, where Druckenmiller credits his expedition success to the good food.
 "Good food — high quality and in copious amounts — is essential...After 30 field seasons, Druckenmiller needs only a dry tent to be happy.
 But he keeps a sharp eye out for anyone who might be overwhelmed by miserable conditions."

+Below is a list of taxa that Druckenmiller has contributed to naming:

 Predator X

 In 2009, Druckenmiller was part of the History Channel documentary Predator X, to discuss his find in Svalbard of a pliosaur suggested to have a bite four times stronger than Tyrannosaurus rex.
 Druckenmiller and his colleagues were later interviewed by National Geographic, The Link, Live Science, and FoxNews.
 In the Norwegian Journal of Geology, Druckenmiller and colleagues named the creature Pliosaurus funkei.
 A fictional movie titled "Extinction: Predator X" was apparently inspired by the documentary and dig.